Ong Ah Chuan v Public Prosecutor: Execution of Ong Ah Chuan

 After the Privy Council dismissed his appeal, Ong Ah Chuan was eventually hanged on 20 February 1981 at Singapore's Changi Prison for his crime after his appeal to President of Singapore Benjamin Sheares for clemency was declined.
 Ong was 27 years old at the time of his execution, and he became the seventh drug offender to be hanged in Singapore since the 1975 legal introduction of the mandatory death sentence for drug trafficking.

+Koh Chai Cheng, the other appellant in Ong's appeal, was also hanged on 27 March 1981.